 Description: The City's Masterplan is a 20-year roadmap for how the City of Mason wishes to evolve over time, and the basis for future budget, policy and ordinance decisions.
 The Masterplan is comprised of professional technical studies, graphics, maps, analysis and recommendations for ensuring that land uses, public facilities and infrastructure investments are well coordinated in a manner that supports the public's health, safety and social/economic/environmental welfare consistent with the community's vision.
-This phase will focus on technical analysis and city ordinance updates.
+This phase will focus on technical analysis and city ordinance updates and result in the Draft Master Plan and summary of proposed ordinance revisions.